Children and shorter individuals are often at the highest risk for dog bites in Raleigh, North Carolina and the surrounding areas.

 In North Carolina, the law surrounding dog bite claims is very strict, and a dog owner will only be held liable in certain situations.
 If a dog over six months of age was unaccompanied by someone responsible for the dog at night or was considered a “dangerous” dog, the owner will be held liable for the injuries that the animal has inflicted.

-For more information, contact a Raleigh personal injury lawyer at the Whitley Law Firm today.
+For more information, contact a Durham personal injury lawyer at the Whitley Law Firm today.
 We serve clients in many North Carolina communities and offer a confidential consultation of your personal injury or premises liability case.